Conversations with the founders, protocol architects, and enterprise operators building the financial infrastructure layer for the autonomous economy.

 Sreeram Kannan is the founder of EigenLayer, the protocol that invented the concept of crypto-economic restaking — a primitive that allows Ethereum validators to extend cryptoeconomic security to new protocols without requiring them to bootstrap their own validator sets.

-Before EigenLayer, Sreeram was an Associate Professor of Electrical and Computer Engineering at the University of Washington, where his research focused on information theory, blockchain scalability, and distributed systems.
+Before EigenLayer, Sreeram was an Associate Professor of Electrical and Computer Engineering at the University of Washington.
 He holds a PhD from the University of Illinois Urbana-Champaign.

-EigenLayer has raised over $164M from investors including a16z crypto, Polychain, Hack VC, Blockchain Capital, and dao5, and today secures over $14B in Ethereum TVL across 120+ Actively Validated Services (AVS).
+EigenLayer has raised over $164M from a16z crypto, Polychain, Hack VC, Blockchain Capital, and dao5, securing over $14B in Ethereum TVL across 120+ Actively Validated Services (AVS).

 Before 0G, Michael was the CEO of Garten (YC-backed, $100M+ raised) and held roles at Allianz, SAP, and Bain & Company.
 He holds an MBA from Stanford's Graduate School of Business.

-0G Labs has raised significant funding from top-tier Web3 investors and is building toward becoming the foundational infrastructure layer for on-chain AI agents, models, and data marketplaces.
+0G Labs is building toward becoming the foundational infrastructure layer for on-chain AI agents, models, and data marketplaces.

 Michael Heinrich on building 0G — the modular AI blockchain designed to make on-chain AI viable at scale.
-We explore why current infrastructure can't support the data throughput AI workloads demand, how 0G's design separates consensus, storage, and compute into modular layers, and Michael's thesis on where decentralized AI ends up being the only real option.
+We explore why current infrastructure can't support the data throughput AI workloads demand, and how 0G's modular design separates consensus, storage, and compute into independently optimized layers.

 Prabal Banerjee is a Co-founder of Avail, a trust-minimized modular blockchain focused on data availability — the foundational layer that lets rollups and app-chains scale without sacrificing security.

 Prabal is a cryptography researcher with a PhD in theoretical computer science.
-Before Avail, he worked on cryptographic protocol design and was involved in Polygon's early scaling research.
 Avail was spun out of Polygon in 2023 to independently focus on the data availability layer of the modular stack.

-Avail has raised $75M+ in funding from Founders Fund, Dragonfly, Cyber Fund, and Figment Capital, and its testnet has processed billions of transactions across its Data Availability, Nexus, and Fusion layers.
+Avail has raised $75M+ from Founders Fund, Dragonfly, Cyber Fund, and Figment Capital, and its testnet has processed billions of transactions.

-Prabal Banerjee on Avail's thesis that the future of blockchain is modular — where data availability, execution, and settlement become specialized, independently optimized layers.
-We discuss the origin story of spinning Avail out of Polygon, why data availability is the missing primitive for the rollup-centric future, and how Avail's light client design fundamentally changes scalability economics.
+Prabal Banerjee on Avail's thesis that the future of blockchain is modular — where data availability, execution, and settlement become specialized layers.
+We discuss why data availability is the missing primitive for the rollup-centric future and how Avail's light client design fundamentally changes scalability economics.

-Trevor Koverko is a Co-founder of Sapien, a decentralized AI data network that pays humans to label, verify, and contribute high-quality data for AI model training — with quality guaranteed through gamified, game-theoretic consensus.
+Trevor Koverko is a Co-founder of Sapien, a decentralized AI data network that pays humans to label, verify, and contribute high-quality data for AI model training.

-Trevor is a long-time builder at the intersection of tokenization and real-world utility.
-He previously co-founded Polymath, a pioneering security token platform, and has been active across Web3 infrastructure for nearly a decade.
-His focus has always been on designing tokenized systems that create durable economic activity rather than speculative cycles.
+Trevor previously co-founded Polymath, a pioneering security token platform, and has been active across Web3 infrastructure for nearly a decade.

-Sapien has built one of the largest decentralized data workforces in Web3, with contributors across 60+ countries producing labeled data for Fortune 500 AI customers, research labs, and protocol-level AI builders.
+Sapien has built one of the largest decentralized data workforces in Web3, with contributors across 60+ countries producing labeled data for Fortune 500 AI customers.

 Art Abal is a Co-founder of Vana, the first Layer 1 blockchain where users own, govern, and monetize the data they generate — flipping the data-extraction model of Web2 into a data-ownership economy.

-Vana has raised $25M from Paradigm, Coinbase Ventures, Polychain, and MH Ventures, and today powers dozens of Data DAOs where users pool, govern, and license their data to AI model builders.
+Vana has raised $25M from Paradigm, Coinbase Ventures, Polychain, and MH Ventures, and today powers dozens of Data DAOs where users pool, govern, and license their data.